-Personal injury accident victims often face massive financial burdens in addition to physical and mental pressures of such rough times.
+Personal injury accident victims often face massive financial burdens in addition to the physical and mental pressures of such rough times.
 Should I accept the insurance offer after a car accident?
 The one tiny glimmer of hope in such uncertain and depressing times is the idea of being compensated for bodily injury liability and other damages.

-The extent of physical and mental anguish of personal injury victims is not easy to define because every case is unique and everyone has a different threshold of pain.
+The extent of the physical and mental anguish of personal injury victims is not easy to define because every case is unique and everyone has a different threshold of pain.
 Thus the personal injury protection coverage should account for all of your losses and how the damages affected you.

 So when you get that call from the insurance company representative, don’t rush things.

 Instead, keep the settlement negotiations on hold for a while.
-You don’t want to be left with an inadequate sum for your car accident claim, barely enough to help you get back on your feet and make up for your pain and suffering.
+You don’t want to be left with an inadequate sum for your auto accident claim, barely enough to help you get back on your feet and make up for your pain and suffering.